red-perfume/red-perfume-task-runner/README.md

   * `beforeValidation` - Before the options object is validated and defaulted.
 The first thing ran before anything else.
   * `afterValidation` - Right after the options are validated, they will be in this state for the rest of all the hooks
   * `beforeTasks` - Right before we start processing the tasks array
-  * `afterTasks` - After the last task as been processed, should be the final hook called.
+  * `afterTasks` - After the last task has been processed, should be the final hook called.
 Nothing else happens after this.
+Includes an array where each object contains data from a task.
 * Task hooks
   * `beforeTask` - Ran right before a task starts.
   * `afterTask` - Ran right after a task finishes.